To the drivers out there, you know what I mean when I say, “It doesn’t matter if gas prices are high or low -- gas is way too expensive.”

 - Pros: No annual fee and earn bonus cash back at restaurants

 - Cons: Cash back rate not as competitive

 Projected annual cash back on gas: $120.90

-But, you probably guessed it, there are some hurdles to jump through before you can get that wild 5% cash back on gas.
+But, you probably guessed it, there are some hurdles to jump through before you can get that wild 5 point bonus on gas.

-Otherwise, the card only earns 3% cash back at the pump and there’s a $25 annual fee.
-If you are able to meet these requirements, the PenFed Platinum Rewards Visa Signature® card would make a stellar gas credit card.
-But, I’m not to sure that many people would.
+If you are able to meet these requirements, the PenFed Platinum Rewards Visa Signature card would make a stellar gas credit card, and all around awesome rewards credit card.

 - Pros: No annual fee, earns 5 points per $1 on gas, and no limit on the amount of points you can earn